whackengine/whack/Repositories/mxmlc/todo/tree/directives.md

 - [x] 1.
 Property definition (alpha)
   - [x] Determine whether the function is external (contains `[FLEX::EXTERNAL]` or belongs to an external class) and if it is unallowed to contain a body (in which case it must be `native` or `abstract`).
 - [ ] 2.
 Activation creation and additional verification (beta)
-  - [ ] Create the "this" receiver: either none, inherit "this" type, or create a "this" receiver of the specified type
+  - [ ] Create the "this" receiver: either none, or create a "this" receiver of the respective instance type, or inherit "this" type, or create a "this" receiver of the specified type
   - [ ] Define parameter bindings into the activation.
   - [ ] Resolve the signature
   - [x] If method is not marked "override"